 Housed inside the former Royal Bethlem Hospital (known as “Bedlam”), the Imperial War Museum offers visitors a unique and engaging look at conflict since World War I. Photographs, artifacts (such as a Spitfire plane and Harrier jet suspended from the ceiling of the atrium), and extensive exhibits convey the great losses, sacrifices and experiences faced in times of war.

-These eight military movies are worth watching again.
+These great military movies are worth watching again.

 London is a city best explored on foot, and themed walking tours cater to to every conceivable interest.
 Want to see the seedy side of Victorian London?
 Try a Jack the Ripper tour.
 Beatles fanatic?
 There’s a walk for that as well.
 It’s a great way of focusing in on a slice of the city that you find particularly fascinating.

 Opting for a staycation instead?
 These are the best ghost walk tours in Canada.

 The West End

 Welcome to London’s playground!
 By day, shopping, tourist attractions, and cafés hold court, but by night the West End sheds its inhibitions and dons heels and a party frock.
 Restaurants, theatres and bars in Soho and Covent Garden guarantee a fun-filled night out.